naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 === Benefits of Stripe Checkout Payments ===

+* Connect Stripe to WordPress and use Stripe for payments.
 * Smooth checkout flow that automatically handles SCA (Strong Customer Authentication) requirements for you.
 * Accept credit and debit card payments.
 * Accept recurring subscription payments.
 * Accept donation payments.
-* Accept Apple Pay payments with no additional setup.
+* Accept Apple Pay payments.
+* Accept Google Pay payments.
 * Support Dynamic 3D Secure payment authentication.
+* Support payment processing with Stripe test cards.
+* Support phone number collection at checkout.
 * Localized for 14 languages.
-* Automatically send email receipts to your customers.
+* Automatically email Stripe receipts to your customers.
 * Build conversion-optimized payment forms, hosted on Stripe.
 * Simplified mobile-ready experience for customers.
 * It works on its own.
 There is no complex setup like a membership/e-commerce plugin.
 * No setup fees, monthly fees or hidden costs.
-You are charged on a percentage basis for each payment (2.9% + 30 cents for International cards and 1.75% + 30 cents for domestic cards).
+You are charged on a percentage basis for each payment (2.9% + 30 cents per successful card charge).
 * Seamless transfer to your bank account.
 Once everything is set up, transfers arrive in your bank account on a 2-day rolling basis.
 * Easily Switch between live and sandbox mode for testing.
 * Real-time fee reporting in your Stripe account.
-* Display a logo of your brand or product on the payment page.
+* Display a logo of your brand or product on the Stripe payment page.
+* Easy payouts for Stripe merchants.
+* Enable Stripe invoicing after the payment.
 * Send a purchase confirmation email to your customer after a transaction.
 * Send a sale notification email to a chosen recipient (e.g. the seller) after a transaction.